+Losses on crypto assets held for operations, net during the three months ended June 30, 2024 resulted from a net use of crypto assets for operations during a period of declining crypto asset prices.
 Gains on crypto assets held for operations, net was \$86.4 million for the three months ended March 31, 2024.
-Of the total, \$57.0 million represented realized gains recognized on crypto assets sold during the period, with the remaining attributed to unrealized gains on our crypto assets held for operations.
+Of the total, \$57.0 million represented realized gains recognized on June 30, 2024 resulted from net receipts of crypto assets sold for operations during the period with the remaining attributed to unrealized gains on our of rising crypto assets held for operations asset prices.